patrickrall/Qumquat/README.md

  - These algorithms do not run on NISQ quantum computers, so **Qumquat never 'compiles' to quantum gates** or even explicitly stores qubits.
 Since the runtime will always be a classical simulation, infinite-dimensional quantum registers and quantum while loops are possible.
  - Simply implementing an algorithm is an excellent way of solidifying one's understanding and also **ensure that the algorithm behaves as expected**.
 Qumquat is intended as an **educational tool for all levels of experience** in quantum computation.

-Qumquat is a side project that took 1.5 weeks to speed-code.
-So the documentation and code quality is abysmal, but the basic functionality works.

 ### Quantum Registers

 Quantum registers are created with `qq.reg`. **Qumquat registers are always signed integers**.